msoffredi/sudoku-html-template/README.md

-# sudoku-html-template
+# Sudoku HTML template

-HTML template for sudoku (uses SASS)
+`index.html` holds a sample HTML with markup of a sudoku board and a `SASS` generated stylesheet you can integrate on other projects.